Open Live Mixing System Mixer

 Base Platform Custom Linux Distribution with Real-Time (RT) kernel.

-Mixer Core LV2 Host Orchestrated Architecture, managed by the OLMS Orchestrator Daemon (Level 3 Logic).
+Mixer Core Ardour Headless (GPL) with OSC control, managed by the OLMS Orchestrator Daemon (Level 3 Logic).

 Control Web Browser User Interface (HTML5/JS) via OSC.